Who said, "Caribbean cruise savings?" Can you really save on your Caribbean cruise? Yes, you can!

 Now, who thought that I would include soda in this list of cruise savings?
 Well, it so happens that if you miss this, you may end up spending too much on soda onboard your family Caribbean cruise.

-Your all inclusive Caribbean cruise package includes food (more than you can eat), juices, milk and water.
+Your inclusive Caribbean cruise package includes food (more than you can eat), juices, milk and water.
 The cruise package does not include soda or alcohol.

 Therefore, if you or members of your family will need soda onboard the cruise ship, you must pay for it.